latebit/libsid/spec.md

-120 # bpm (how many times a whole division is played per minute) 4   # divisions per bar
+120 # bpm (how many times a whole division is played per minute) 4   # subdivisions per division
 12  # number of bars
 -1  # repeats